Dumped Highlanders available for selection again

 The action by Brown came in the wake of reports of loud parties at Ioane's house in Lochend St, in Musselburgh.

-The team, minus those six, went on to turn in a mighty performance against the Crusaders, beating the red and blacks 33-12 at their Christchurch fortress on Friday.
+The team, minus those six, went on to put in a mighty performance against the Crusaders, beating the red and blacks 33-12 at their Christchurch fortress on Friday.

 The return of the stood-down players to the selection frame, announced at a press conference today, gives Brown plenty of options for the match against the Chiefs at Dunedin's Forsyth Barr Stadium on Saturday night.